ofnode/of/README.md

 Installing
 ----------

-1. Clone the repository with `git clone https://github.com/procedural/of`.
+1. `git clone https://github.com/procedural/of` will clone this repository.
 2. Install developer files for your Linux distro with a script from `dev/install/linux` folder.
 3. Optionally: install developer files for MXE with a script from `dev/install/mxe` folder.
-4. Download precompiled libraries from [releases][5] page and extract `libs` folder to `of`.
+4. Download precompiled libraries from [releases][5] page and extract `lib` folder to `of`.

 Compiling
 ---------

 Run `build.sh` script from `dev` folder.
-You can compile it manually with these steps:
+Also, you can compile it manually:

 For Linux build: